 Can we apply for a project extension?

 Yes, if your project is moving in an interesting direction and your PI feels that there is benefit in continuing, then please apply for an extension.

 Who can I contact if I have questions?

-For non-scientific questions, please contact Tom Kay.
-For all other questions, please contact a member of the committee for your location.
+Please contact a member of the committee for your location.